-For a checked pet, the fee is $200 per kennel and for carry-ons the fee is $125 per kennel.
+For a checked pet, the fee is $200 per kennel for Active-duty U.S. Military and State Department personnel only and varies for others.
+For carry-ons the fee is $125 per kennel.
 These prices are for each way of travel.

 You can use airline credits to avoid the fee with some credit cards such as the Amex Platinum Card.

 You can bring pets on some international flights but in many cases you will need to bring verification for shots.
 Also, your pet may not be able to fly as a carry-on on overseas flights.